How to Declutter Clothes Without Stress: 10-Steps Guide That Works

 8. Choose Your Path

-You’ve done the hard part of the declutter clothes challenge.
-Now, what to do with the clothes you’re keeping?
+You’ve completed the hard part of the declutter clothes challenge.
+Now, what should you do with the clothes you’re keeping?

-- Path 1: The Simplified Wardrobe: Put your “Love It & Wear It” pile back neatly.
-See how good it feels to choose from a curated selection.
-This is a basic step in how to organize clothes after decluttering.
+• Path 1: The Simplified Wardrobe: Organize your “Love It & Wear It” pile neatly.
+Enjoy choosing from a smaller selection of clothes.
+This is a simple step to organize your clothes after decluttering.

-- Path 2: Rule 333: Want to try a minimalist wardrobe declutter?
-Pick 33 items (clothes, shoes, accessories) to wear for the next 3 months.
-Box up the rest of your “Love It” pile and hide it away.
-See if you even miss it.
+• Path 2: Rule 333: If you want to try a minimalist wardrobe, select 33 items (clothes, shoes, and accessories) to use for the next 3 months.
+Put the rest of your “Love It” pile into a box and store it away.
+See if you miss any of it.

 9. Pause Shopping

-Give your wallet a rest.
-Try a shopping ban for a few months.
-Work with your newly decluttered wardrobe.
-You’ll likely find you were only wearing a few favourites anyway.
-You now know how to decide what clothes to keep; focus on enjoying them.
+Give your wallet a break.
+Try stopping shopping for a few months.
+Use your clean, organized wardrobe.
+You will probably find that you only wear a few favorite pieces anyway.
+Now that you know how to choose which clothes to keep, focus on enjoying them.

 10. Let Go of the Guilt

-When you let go of clothes, let go of any guilt, too.
-You paid for it once with money.
-Don’t pay again with bad feelings.
-You don’t have room for guilt when you’re building a life with less stress and more intention.
+When you get rid of clothes, try to let go of any guilt, too.
+You already paid for them once with money, so don’t pay again with negative feelings.
+You need to clear out guilt as you work toward a less stressful and more focused life.

-There you have it – the best way to declutter clothes without the drama.
-It’s a process, sure, but the clarity and space you’ll gain are worth every bit of effort.
+This is the best way to declutter your clothes without added drama.
+It may take some time, but the clarity and space you will gain are worth the effort.

-So, which part of your wardrobe are you tackling first with these tips for decluttering clothes?
-Let me know how your journey to decluttering clothes goes!
+So, which part of your wardrobe will you tackle first with these tips?
+Let me know how your decluttering journey goes!

 This post contains affiliate links.
 When you purchase through links on our site, we may earn an affiliate commission.
 Read our disclosure.